A totally charming, gourmet cruise on the Canal du Midi

 Breakfast: An extensive selection: fresh fruit juices, cereals and cold meats and cheeses, with Uli sneaking off early to get fresh breads and pastries from a local bakery.

 Other meals: Sunday evening’s ‘Welcome Dinner’, the ‘Farewell Dinner’ on Thursday or Friday evening, the 3 or 4-course lunches or dinners will include:

-Duck breast, leg of lamb, espresso sherbet, coquille st. jacques with foam of sauternes, fresh salads from the region with different dressings like roquefort or walnut dressing, local cheese specialities…and all individual courses served with their matching wines.
+Duck breast, leg of lamb, espresso sherbet, Coquille St Jacques with foam of Sauternes, fresh salads from the region with different dressings such as Roquefort or walnut dressing, local cheese specialities…and all individual courses served with their matching wines.